-I have read and understand the written healt h and safety information and the risk assessment presented ool.
-I recognize that archaeology has inherent hazards that procedures, and that I accept the risk inherent in Signature Date
+I have read and understand the written health and safety information and the risk assessment presented to me in the student manual for the field school.
+I recognize that archaeology has inherent hazards that cannot be fully mitigated by any set of safety procedures, and that I accept the risk inherent in participating in this field school.

-Antigua/Barbuda Field School Student Contract
+Signature Date ----------- ------

-I agree to the following statements and assume the following responsibilities: 1.
-To read the General Information and Health and Safety Information and to complete the Health Status Form and the Student Contract Form.
+I \\\\\\ agree to the following statements and assume the following responsibilities:

+1. To read the General Information and Health and Safety Information and to complete the Health Status Form and the Student Contract Form.

 2. To give frequent attention to keeping my personal sleeping quarters and other living areas clean.

 3. To avoid forms of personal conduct that may jeopardize the field school and the presence of Brooklyn College in Antigua and Barbuda.
-If the Director believes my conduct is not appropriate, I will be expelled from the island at my own expense and wil forfeit all fees paid.
-4. I agree to the following Hold Harmless Clause: I fully understand that Brooklyn College, along with its administrators, faculty and staff will not be held responsible, financially or otherwise, for any injury, accident, or sickness, including those resulting from any in the water activities.
+If the Director believes my conduct is not appropriate, I will be expelled from the island at my own expense and will forfeit all fees paid.

+4. I agree to the following Hold Harmless Clause:

+I fully understand that Brooklyn College, along with its administrators, faculty and staff will not be held responsible, financially or otherwise, for any injury, accident, or sickness, including those resulting from any in the water activities.
 By signing this release I certify that I am cognizant of the basic risks and dangers in swimming and snorkeling in a marine environment.

 In the event of my physical or mental incapacitation for any reason, I hereby authorize Brooklyn College to take such actions and engage such services on my behalf as they deem necessary for my health, and I agree to promptly reimburse them for all costs incurred on my behalf including medical assistance and transportation to medical facilities.

+Signed\\\\\

+Date\\\\\

-Signed Date Home Institution
+Home Institution\\\\\